kevinalh/rust-book/13-functional-language-features/functional/README.md

 A **consuming adaptor** is a method that calls `next`, for example `sum`.

 An **iterator adaptor** is a method that produces another iterator, for example `map`.

+Iterators are efficient.
+The **unrolling optimization** is done when the compiler can determine there's a fixed amount of iterations and instead of doing a loop in assembly, it creates repetitive code, removing the iteration overhead.